Ice age: Effects of glaciation

 Although the last glacial period ended more than 8,000 years ago, its effects can still be felt today.
 For example, the moving ice carved out the landscape in Canada (See Canadian Arctic Archipelago), Greenland, northern Eurasia and Antarctica.
 The erratic boulders, till, drumlins, eskers, fjords, kettle lakes, moraines, cirques, horns, etc., are typical features left behind by the glaciers.
 The weight of the ice sheets was so great that they deformed Earth's crust and mantle.
 After the ice sheets melted, the ice-covered land rebounded.
 Due to the high viscosity of Earth's mantle, the flow of mantle rocks which controls the rebound process is very slow—at a rate of about 1 cm/year near the center of rebound area today.

 During glaciation, water was taken from the oceans to form the ice at high latitudes, thus global sea level dropped by about 110 meters, exposing the continental shelves and forming land-bridges between land-masses for animals to migrate.
 During deglaciation, the melted ice-water returned to the oceans, causing sea level to rise.
 This process can cause sudden shifts in coastlines and hydration systems resulting in newly submerged lands, emerging lands, collapsed ice dams resulting in salination of lakes, new ice dams creating vast areas of freshwater, and a general alteration in regional weather patterns on a large but temporary scale.
 It can even cause temporary reglaciation.
 This type of chaotic pattern of rapidly changing land, ice, saltwater and freshwater has been proposed as the likely model for the Baltic and Scandinavian regions, as well as much of central North America at the end of the last glacial maximum, with the present-day coastlines only being achieved in the last few millennia of prehistory.
 Also, the effect of elevation on Scandinavia submerged a vast continental plain that had existed under much of what is now the North Sea, connecting the British Isles to Continental Europe.

 The redistribution of ice-water on the surface of Earth and the flow of mantle rocks causes changes in the gravitational field as well as changes to the distribution of the moment of inertia of Earth.
 These changes to the moment of inertia result in a change in the angular velocity, axis, and wobble of Earth's rotation.

 The weight of the redistributed surface mass loaded the lithosphere, caused it to flex and also induced stress within Earth.
 The presence of the glaciers generally suppressed the movement of faults below.
 During deglaciation, the faults experience accelerated slip triggering earthquakes.
 Earthquakes triggered near the ice margin may in turn accelerate ice calving and may account for the Heinrich events.
 As more ice is removed near the ice margin, more intraplate earthquakes are induced and this positive feedback may explain the fast collapse of ice sheets.

-In Europe, glacial erosion and isostatic sinking from weight of ice made the Baltic Sea, which before the Ice Age was all land drained by the Eridanos River.
+In Europe, glacial erosion and isostatic sinking from the weight of ice made the Baltic Sea, which before the Ice Age was all land drained by the Eridanos River.